ibrahimahmed443/hackathon/README.md

 This Problem and its solution was presented in Peshawar Civic Hackathon 31 Jan - 2 Feb, 2014

-Problem: Finding nearest Health-care facility
+Problem: Locating nearest Health-care facility based on patient's disease

 Hackathon
 =========